 Colleges will then be required to create activities that will address those gaps and will utilize the Performance Improvement Plan (PIP) to do so.
-This Plan is very similar to years past.
 If you do not have any deficient performance indicators, you do not need to complete a PIP.

-PERFORMANCE IMPROVEMENT PLAN (PIP)
+Performance Improvement Plan (PIP)